 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-Ponds made by digging shallow holes and lining with waterproof plastic are the easiest way to provide amphibians with the aquatic habitats they need for breeding and staying moist.
+Ponds made by digging shallow holes and lining them with waterproof plastic are the easiest way to provide amphibians with the aquatic habitats they need for breeding and staying moist.

 If there are wooded areas adjacent to or near the pond, it is important to leave logs, leaf litter, rocks and other cover to provide shelter for amphibians while they are away from the pond.
 Many amphibians spend more of their time on land than in water.
 Some amphibians only use aquatic habitats for brief breeding episodes.

 Because the skin of amphibians is very porous and absorbent, pesticides should be used conservatively and prevented from entering the pond through runoff.
-Other than tadpoles, that eat algae and decaying vegetation, all amphibians eat insects and other invertebrates.
+Other than tadpoles that eat algae and decaying vegetation, all amphibians eat insects and other invertebrates.
 Eliminating amphibians' prey could reduce or eliminate them indirectly.
 Successful attraction of a diversity of amphibians to your backyard will help control insect populations without the need for excessive pesticides.

 Download a PDF of the above information.